cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 Compiling the code requires cabal and other nix dependencies that will trigger massive downloads.
 Instead, let's, straight on, run the tests with nix and let nix decide what needs to be compiled.
-Sometime, most of the code will not have changed and the test binary will already be available in some nix cache to be run without any compilation step.
+Sometimes, most of the code will not have changed and the test binary will already be available in some nix cache to be run without any compilation step.